Innovation happens when different actors interact and exchange knowledge.

 Such hubs may form spontaneously through organic development or may be planned or constructed through deliberate policy action by policymakers.
 However, efforts to construct innovation clusters - such as science and technology parks - do not always stimulate knowledge flows, upgrading and innovation among firms located in them.
 Geographic proximity and a heterogenous group of innovation actors do not suffice to foster innovation and technology transfer.

-> Speakers will present their innovation hub and discuss:
+Speakers presented their innovation hub and discussed:

-> - Key enablers for thriving innovation hubs
+- Key enablers for thriving innovation hubs

 - Impact on inclusive and sustained economic growth

 This session was held virtually, on 27 July 2021, 1200 - 1300 Bangkok time